relay-chat/react-link-previewer/README.md

 # react-link-previewer 📰

-Easily preview links on hover with page meta tags using a React component + Go service.
+Preview links with page meta tags using a React component + Go service.

 ## Features